A bile duct or line is a series of long, tube-like structures that carry bile and is present in most vertebrates.

-Bile, necessary for the digestion of food, is secreted by the liver into passages that transport bile into the hepatic duct, which joins the cystic duct (transporting bile to and from the gallbladder) to form the bile duct common , which opens to the intestine.
+Bile, necessary for the digestion of food, is secreted by the liver into passages that transport bile into the hepatic duct, which joins the cystic duct (transporting bile to and from the gallbladder) to form the bile duct common, which opens to the intestine.

 The biliary tree is the entire network of ducts of various sizes that branch out through the liver.

-The route is as follows: bile canaliculi → Hering channels → interlobular bile ducts → intrahepatic bile ducts → left and right hepatic ducts fuse to form → common hepatic duct leaves the liver and joins → cystic duct (of the gallbladder) forming → common bile duct → joins with the pancreatic duct → forming the ampulla of Vater → enters the duodenum.
+The route is as follows: bile canaliculi → Hering channels → interlobular bile ducts → intrahepatic bile ducts → left and right hepatic ducts fuse to form → common hepatic duct leaves the liver and joins → cystic duct (of the gallbladder) forming → common bile duct → joins with the pancreatic duct → creating the ampulla of Vater → enters the duodenum.

 Structure of the bile duct

-The bile duct is green like the gallbladder, due to bile stains.
+The bile duct is green like the gallbladder due to bile stains.

-The inflation of a balloon in the bile duct causes, through the vagus nerve, the activation of the brainstem and the insular cortex, the prefrontal cortex and the somatosensory cortex.
+The inflation of a balloon in the bile duct causes, through the vagus nerve, the activation of the brainstem and the insular cortex, the prefrontal cortex, and the somatosensory cortex.

 Clinical significance of the bile ducts

-This condition causes jaundice , where the skin and eyes turn yellow due to bilirubin in the blood.
+This condition causes jaundice, where the skin and eyes turn yellow due to bilirubin in the blood.
 This condition also causes severe itching of the bilirubin deposited in the tissues.

-Jaundice is commonly caused by conditions such as pancreatic cancer, which causes blockage of the bile duct that passes through the cancerous portion of the pancreas, cholangiocarcinoma, cancer of the bile ducts.
+Jaundice is commonly caused by conditions such as pancreatic cancer, which causes blockage of the bile duct that passes through the cancerous portion of the pancreas, cholangiocarcinoma, and cancer of the bile ducts.

-Biliary drainage is done with a tube or catheter (called biliary drainage, biliary stent or biliary catheter) by a surgeon or, usually, an interventional radiologist.
+Biliary drainage is done with a tube or catheter (called biliary drainage, biliary stent, or biliary catheter) by a surgeon or, usually, an interventional radiologist.

 This can also be done as part of a percutaneous transhepatic cholangiography, then a form of interventional radiology.

-There is no potentially curative treatment, except surgery, but most people have advanced disease at the time of presentation and are inoperable at the time of diagnosis.
+There is no potentially curative treatment except surgery, but most people have advanced disease at the time of presentation and are inoperable at the time of diagnosis.

 Bioengineering: regenerated bile ducts

-The development of a protocol to isolate and expand the cell population that lines the bile ducts has allowed the in vitro generation of bioengineered ducts.
+Developing a protocol to isolate and expand the cell population that lines the bile ducts has allowed the in vitro generation of bioengineered ducts.
 These can replace the native bile ducts when they are transplanted into mice.

 Bile, which facilitates the absorption of lipids in the small intestine, is highly toxic to the liver cells where it is produced.
 Therefore, this fluid must be drained from the organ through the intra and extrahepatic bile ducts, which are respectively inside and outside the liver.

-Damage to the bile ducts can prevent adequate drainage, causing often fatal liver diseases.
+Damage to the bile ducts can prevent adequate drainage, often causing fatal liver diseases.
 A possible treatment is the implantation of artificial bile ducts with bioengineering.